arjzxc000/SIR-model/README.md

 # SIR-model
 This is a model for forecasting new confirmed covid-19 cases in Thailand by public data.
 <h3> This study was inspired by a paper named A Time-dependent SIR model for COVID-19 with Undetectable Infected Persons </h3>
 I chose this model instead of using the SEIR model or other models related to vaccinated cases because people in Thailand are vaccinated only 15.5% (10/08/2021).
-I also consider the vaccinated as Susceptible because the vaccine can't cover for the infected.
+I also consider the vaccinated as Susceptible because the vaccine can't cover the infection.
 That's why we consider as the only a 3-state deterministic model (SIR model)
 <br>
 <h4> My scope </h4>
 my dataset was fetched from https://covid19.th-stat.com/ 's api <br>